-For easier snow removal, we recommend slower speeds when removing heavier snow.
-Faster speeds are better for when removing lighter snow and transporting the snow blower.
-It is recommended that you use a slower speed until you are familiar with the operation of the snow blower.
+Slower speeds are for heavier snow and faster speeds are for light snow and transporting the snow blower.

-If the engine slows down under a load or the wheels slip, shift the machine into a lower gear.

-If the front of the machine rides up, shift the machine into a lower gear.
+- It is recommended that you use a slower speed until you are familiar with the operation of the snow blower. - If the engine slows down under a load or the wheels slip, shift the machine into a lower gear. - If the front of the machine rides up, shift the machine into a lower gear.
 If the front continues to ride up, lift up on the handles.